 Chicken should be cooked to an internal temperature of 165°F (74°C) to ensure it is safe to eat.
 Use a food thermometer to check the temperature in the thickest part of the chicken.
 Avoid consuming undercooked chicken as it can lead to foodborne illnesses.

-See also How to cook golden beets for salad
+See also How long to cook bones for bone broth

 3. Add chicken to the soup at the right time: